Spirit DataCine

 Spirit DataCine is a telecine and a motion picture film scanner.
 This device is able to transfer 16mm and 35mm motion picture film to NTSC or PAL television standards or one of many High-definition television standards.
 With the data transfer option a Spirit DataCine can output DPX data files.
 The Spirit DataCine is made by DFT Digital Film Technology GmbH in Darmstadt, Germany.

 The operator of the unit is called a Colorist or Colorist Assistant.
 The Spirit DataCine has become the standard for high-end real-time film transfer and scanning.
 Over 370 units are used in post-production facilities around the world.
 Most current film productions are transferred on Spirit DataCines for television, digital television, cable television, satellite television, direct-to-video, DVD, Blu-ray Disc, pay-per-view, in-flight entertainment, stock footage, dailies, film preservation, digital intermediates, and digital cinema.

 The Spirit DataCine opened the door to the technology of digital intermediates, wherein telecine tools were not just used for video outputs, but could now be used for high-resolution data that would later be recorded back out to film.
 The DFT Digital Film Technology, formerly Grass Valley Spirit 4K/2K/HD (2004) replaced the Spirit 2000 Datacine and uses both 2K and 4k line array CCDs.
-The SDC 2000 did not use a color prisms and/or dichroic mirrors, color separation was done in the CCD.
+The SDC 2000 did not use color prisms and/or dichroic mirrors, color separation was done in the CCD.
 DFT revealed its newest scanner at the 2009 NAB Show, Scanity.